rebo-85/Regolith-Filters/README.md

 (`Tasks: Run Task`) and run these three steps:

 1. Run **Create Changeset and Apply Version Bumps**.
-2. Review the changed files and commit them in GitHub Desktop.
+2. Review the changed files and commit them in GitHub.
 3. Run **Publish Release**.
 It creates the tags and pushes the commit and tags.

 During the Changeset prompts: